shovon/idempotent.js/README.md

 #### Chaining with ECMAScript 7's `::` operator

-The the new bind syntax now allow for chaining.
+The new bind syntax now allow for chaining.
 So, instead of creating a new variable, or wrapping a push call with yet another push call, you would simply do:

 ```javascript
 const arr = anotherArr::pop()::unshift()::push(3)